Gabbon3/passkey-based-webapp-template/CKE.md

 CKE ensures that no single surface (cookie or localStorage) holds enough information to reconstruct the encryption key.
 Instead, the final key is derived at runtime via HKDF, using:
 - cookieMaterial – 32 bytes of random data stored in a Secure, HttpOnly cookie
-- localMaterial – 32 bytes of random data stored in localStorage (or similar client-only storage) The combination of these two inputs creates a derived key that can be used to encrypt/decrypt sensitive data in the browser, such as session tokens or shared secrets (e.g., in conjunction with PULSE).
+- localMaterial – 32 bytes of random data stored in localStorage (or similar client-only storage) The combination of these two inputs creates a derived key that can be used to encrypt/decrypt sensitive data in the browser, such as session tokens or shared secrets (e.g., in conjunction with SHIV).

 ## 📋 Usage Workflow
 1. On successful authentication: